 Once everyone’s ready to go, it’s up to you decide which is the best configuration for the kind of biking you plan to do.
 For short jaunts around the neighborhood, front mounted seats or a rear mounted seat will usually do the trick.
 If you’re looking to venture further afield in all kinds of weather—and especially if you’re a single biker wanting to bring two kids along—a baby bike trailer is likely the best option.

-Read on for the best bike seats and baby bike trailers, then start planning your next family adventure on wheels.
-Once your baby becomes bikeable, a whole new world of fun awaits!
+Below are my personal recommendations for the best bike seats and baby bike trailers.
+Once your baby becomes bikeable, a whole new world of family vacation ideas awaits!

 There are so many things to love about this baby bike trailer by Burley Honey Bee.
 First off, it converts to a travel stroller once you’ve biked to your destination so you can continue to transport up to two kids (100 pounds weight capacity) around in case they’re refusing to walk.
 The trailer has a full internal aluminum roll cage and reflective piping for safety, as well as tinted side and rear windows with UPF 30 protection.